RushilBasappa/deployment-pipeline-jenkins-plugin/Readme.md

 <a id="requirements"></a>
 ## Requirements:
-Our Jenkins plugin deploys all containers to Kubernetes minions that have a label of
+Our Jenkins plugin will deploy all containers to Kubernetes minions that have the label shown below.
+This allows for minions without this label to serve other purposes.
+For example, it allows for

 ```
 role=minion